-In Medias Res: Definition and Examples That Start a Story in the Middle
+In Medias Res: Definition and Examples To Start a Story in the Middle

 Where Did In Medias Res Come From?

-Stories that start in medias res dive into a crucial part of the action that is part of an important chain of events.
+Stories that start in medias res dive into a crucial part of the action in an important chain of events.
 The events that came before the starting action may be something that the reader learns later in the story, often through flashbacks.

-The literary technique in medias res was based on how the story started in two epic poems by the Greek poet Homer: the Iliad and the Odyssey.
+The literary technique originated in two epic narrative poems by the Greek poet Homer: the Iliad and the Odyssey.
 These poems are some of the foundational work of Greek literature—and prime examples of how to use in medias res in your story.

 Here's how they work: